Medic1111/MY-PORTAL/README.md

+# ANNOUCEMENT: VERSION 2 IS COMING SOON!

+- Repo is available as well as the deployed version.
+It is definitely a work in progress but it allows teacher-student direct relationship.
+Includes features such as live chat, dark mode, and more. =)

 # MY-PORTAL

 - Academic tool that helps students to keep track of classes, grades, and assignments in an easy, no non-sense way.